QAIL Zig Documentation

 - qail.rs is still the production reference and widest implementation.

-- qail-zig is the serious pure-Zig track, with active parity work and dedicated benchmarks.
+- qail-zig is the serious Zig track, with active parity work and dedicated benchmarks.

 - Security boundary: on the AST flow, the goal remains no application SQL string interpolation surface.